 The grapes come from the single vineyard plot of ‘Beaurepaire’, which is situated at the highest elevation of all the Premier Crus in Santenay.
 This east facing site has a unique microclimate and it produces a very elegant style of wine from limestone and clay soils.
 The vineyard is managed with respect for the unique attributes of each site’s terroir and is farmed sustainably and organically, although it is not certified.
 Some biodynamic philosophies are also followed.
 The grapes are hand-picked and carefully sorted prior to vinification.

 Classic red Burgundy.
-This is a beautifully perfumed and delicate Pinot Noir, with fine red fruit tones and a silky texture.
+This is a beautifully perfumed and delicate Pinot Noir, with fine red fruit tones and a fleshy texture.
 Long and elegant on the finish.
 Serve with Sunday roast and all the trimmings.